oktadev/okta-blog/_source/_posts/2020-08-26-react-hooks.md

 );
 ```

 The first line calls `React.useState()` to obtain a stateful variable. `useState()` returns an array with two entries.
 The first entry is the current value of the state variable.
-This will be undefined until you update the state.
+This will be `undefined` until you update the state.
 The second entry is a function that you can call to update the state.
 In the example above, I have called the state variable `results` and the callback `setResults()`.

-After obtaining the state, the code above defined an event handler.
+After obtaining the state, the code above defines an event handler.
 This simply calls the `searchBooks()` function and, once a response from the server is received, calls the `setResults()` callback to update the state.
 You do not have to worry about telling React to re-render the component.
 When you update the state, React will automatically check which parts of the application have changed and re-render them.
 Finally, a `resultList` is created that represents the search results in an array of HTML table rows.

 You can now add the `handleSearch()` event handler to the input element.
 Modify the `<input>` element that is part of the returned JSX code to match the code below.